iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 "With iOS 12, we're doubling down on performance," Apple's Senior VP of Software Engineering Craig Federighi said on stage at the keynote. iOS 12 will come to all the same devices as iOS 11.

-Apple says it's focusing its efforts on the oldest devices, like the iPhone 6 Plus ($619.00 at OzMobiles).
+Apple says it's focusing its efforts on the oldest devices, like the iPhone 6 Plus ($399.00 at Amazon.com).
 For example, apps will launch up to 40 percent faster, and you can slide to take a photo at up to 70 percent faster than with iOS 11.

 But that doesn't mean this will be a ho-hum release, and remember -- Apple loves saving iOS surprises for its developer preview and for the iPhone release.
 Expect to see a few more exciting iOS 12 features come to 2018 iPhones.